braziljs/eloquente-javascript/03_functions.md

 (and doesn't do anything else).
 A call to such a function can be substituted by its return value without changing the meaning of the code.
-When you are not sure that a pure function is working correctly, you can test it by simply calling it, and know that if it works in that context, it will work in any context.
+When you are not sure that a pure function is working correctly, you can test it by simply calling it and know that if it works in that context, it will work in any context.
 Nonpure functions tend to require more scaffolding to test.